frappe/erpnext_documentation/user/manual/en/human-resources/human-resource-setup.md

 * Holiday List (list of annual holidays for the year - these days will not be considered in Leave Applications)
 * Leave Policy to effectively track and manage Employee leaves across the company

-You can read [Leaves - Overview](/docs/user/manual/en/human-resources/leave.html) for a detailed description about how you can configure and manage Leaves.
+You can read [Leaves](/docs/user/manual/en/human-resources/leave-management-intro/) for a detailed description about how you can configure and manage Leaves.

 ### Payroll (Salary) Setup